hlassiege/eventuallycoding/content/articles/en/2023/11/chatgpt-to-the-rescue.md

 > The images will be extracted into a folder named after the Markdown file name without its extension, followed by \_media.
 For example, if your Markdown file is called output.md, the folder containing the images will be output_media.

 But that's wrong.
-And he didn't seem to know the right answer, or I didn't ask him the right way.
+And he didn't seem to know the right answer, or I didn't ask the right way.
 This time I had to go to the pypandoc doc to correct it and add a parameter to have my images in an output directory:

 ```python
 output = pypandoc.convert_file(input_file, 'markdown', outputfile=output_file, extra_args=['--extract-media', '.'])